What is benign prostate hyperplasia?

 What are the symptoms of BPH?

 The only lab test that is universally recommended for BPH is urinalysis.
 Serum prostate-specific antigen (PSA) levels are used as a marker for prostatic diseases, including BPH.
-Imaging studies can help confirm prostate size.
-BPH is diagnosed based on a written clinical history, a digital rectal examination (DRE) findings, and focused neurologic examination findings.
+An ultrasound can help confirm prostate size.
+BPH is diagnosed based on a written clinical history, digital rectal exam findings, and focused urologic examination findings.

 There are several options for patients who suffer with BPH.
 When considering a possible treatment plan, your physician and you will want to consider your symptoms, the severity of the symptoms, lifestyle considerations and your own preferences.